georgevio/IoT-Embedded/esp-idf/3-Level-Cloud/readme.md

 This 3-tier approach shows an applicable far-edge-to-cloud pipeline, optimized for speed and resource efficiency by assigning tasks at the appropriate level.

+## Custom Data Transfer Protocol

+The data transfer protocol between the websocket client (ESP32-CAM) and websocket server (ESP32-S3) is as follows:

+On-Device Cropping: When the ESP32-CAM detects a face, crops the image to the specific bounding box of the detected face, so it reduces the size of the frame transmitted (Rough calculations: Full frame, uncomprossed QVGA ~150KBytes.
+Cropped face image ~40-60KB).

+Application-Level Fragmentation: The cropped image is sent to the server in a series of chunks (~8KB each).
+The transfer is managed by a custom protocol using JSON control messages ({"type":"frame_start", ...}, {"type":"frame_end"}) that bracket the binary data.
+This is independent from the WebSocket library.
+Test it extensively!

+Unique ID: Each face image is assigned an incrementing ID included in the messages and logged by the client and the server.
+TODO: Create an advanced complex ID, based on for example the MAC ADDRESS.

 ## Architecture

 ```mermaid